 In many ways, the sei whale (Balaenoptera borealis Lesson, 1828) could be said to be the most mysterious and poorly understood of the large baleen whales.
-Pelagic in much of its range, and known for sudden appearances followed by long absences in certain coastal waters, the factors governing the occurrence and distribution of sei whales remain unclear, and little is known for certain regarding their population structure.
-Sei whales occur in all the world's oceans, but are generally found in a narrower range of latitudes than their larger balaenopterid relatives the blue whale (B. musculus) and the fin whale (B. physalus).
-The species remains mainly in more temperate mid-latitudes, rarely entering tropical or polar waters.
+Pelagic throughout much of its

+40 range, and known for sudden appearances followed by long absences in certain coastal waters, 41 the factors governing the occurrence and distribution of sei whales remain unclear, and little is 42 known regarding their population structure.
+Sei whales occur in all the world's oceans but are 43 generally found in a narrower range of latitudes than their larger balaenopterid relatives the blue 44 whale (B. musculus) and the fin whale (B. physalus).
+The species remains mainly in more 45 temperate mid-latitudes, rarely entering tropical or polar waters.

-In this paper, we seek to achieve a greater understanding of the life history and historical changes in population structure of sei whales in the North Pacific, both by reviewing existing literature and analyzing historical data from whaling data and marking records.
-To start, we review historical records and reported life history information for sei whales.
-Next, we explore the distribution and movements of sei whales in the North Pacific by analyzing mid-20th century whaling data as well as location data from recoveries of 106 Discovery-type marks, as well as additional information from sighting surveys dating back to 1980.
-From this, we examine existing ideas about the population structure of this species, and suggest that, while there may a single stock of sei whales in the pelagic North Pacific that appear to feed in the Subarctic Frontal Zone, additional coastal stocks may have existed that were either extirpated or remain depleted almost 40 years after whaling ceased.
-Finally, we conduct an integrated analysis of sei whale mark-recovery data to estimate population size and trend in the last few years of commercial whaling from 1972 through 1975.
+46 In this paper, we seek to achieve a greater understanding of the life history and historical changes 47 in population structure of sei whales in the North Pacific, both by reviewing existing literature 48 and analyzing historical data from whaling data and marking records.
+To start, we review 49 historical records and reported life history information for sei whales.
+Next, we explore the distribution and movements of sei whales in the North Pacific by analyzing mid-20th century 50 51 whaling data as well as location data from recoveries of 106 Discovery-type marks, as well as 52 additional information from sighting surveys dating back to 1980.
+From this, we examine 53 existing ideas about the population structure of this species, and suggest that, while there may a 54 single stock of sei whales in the pelagic North Pacific that appear to feed in the Subarctic Frontal 55 Zone, additional coastal stocks may have existed that were either extirpated or remain depleted 56 almost 40 years after whaling ceased.
+Finally, we conduct an integrated analysis of sei whale 57 mark-recovery data to estimate population size and trend in the last few years of commercial 58 whaling from 1972 through 1975.